Leasing From TRF

 Horses Available For Lease

-Sweet Flat-Only Mare for Half or Full Lease
+• Sweet Flat-Only Mare for On-Site Half Lease Only

-Sage is 8 years old and roughly 16 hands.
-She spent a season absolutely cleaning up in the hunter ring with our students before a pasture accident led to the discovery of an undisclosed old injury with which she should not be jumping.
-She was already being groomed to be our adult beginner horse’s eventual successor due to her calm and sweet temperament, but with her off of jumping lesson duty and the one she’s supposed to eventually replace still going fairly strong, our lesson string is currently a bit bottom-heavy with flat-only horses and she could use more work than she’s been getting.
+Sage is 9 years old and roughly 16 hands.
+She spent a season absolutely cleaning up in the hunter ring with our students before we found out about an undisclosed old injury with which she should not be jumping.
+She was already being groomed to be our adult beginner horse’s eventual successor due to her calm and sweet temperament, but she needs more miles before she can truly step into that role, and with her off of jumping lesson duty our lesson string currently has too many flat-only horses and she needs more work than she’s been getting.

 She may not be allowed to jump anymore, but she’s one that if you don’t bring home a primary color in the hunter/eq flat (and groundpoles) with her you only have yourself to blame, and now that she’s limited to flatwork we’ve informed her that she’s going to become a lower level dressage schoolmaster too.